pyaarak/Ecom/README.md

-Node -v 18.16.0
+Node -v 16.14.0

-# to install packages
+# To install packages
 npm i

-# if the Node sass will not auto installed, then install using the below cmd
+# If the Node sass will not auto installed, then install using the below cmd
 npm i node-sass

-# to run the app
+# To run the app
 npm start